What Is a B Corp Bank?

 B Corps are evaluated based on their impact on communities, including DEI practices, civic engagement and giving, and supply chain management.
 By banking with a B Corp bank, you can help strengthen the social fabric of your local community and its residents.

-B Corp banks are committed to long-term sustainability rather than short-term profits, leading to more stable and resilient outcomes.
-Studies have shown that during the COVID-19 pandemic, a higher percentage of B Corps remained in operation compared to non-B Corps.
-Customers of B Corp banks collectively contribute to resilient local economies, even during times of economic uncertainty, by keeping their dollars local.
-Just as we can support local businesses by shopping locally, we can also strengthen our communities by banking locally.
+B Corp banks are committed to long-term sustainability rather than short-term profits, leading to stable and resilient outcomes.
+Studies have shown that during and after the COVID-19 pandemic, a higher percentage of B Corps remained in operation compared to non-B Corps.
+Additional studies indicate that B Corps may benefit from stronger employee loyalty and deeper customer trust, both of which support long-term business resilience.

 By banking with a B Corp bank, you cast a vote for more equitable pay structures.

-B Corp banks often place a higher value on transparency than traditional banks due to the robust reporting process required for B Corp certification.
-This not only reduces the risk of regulatory issues but also provides customers with more insight into what their bank is doing and what it values.
-On the B Lab website, you can see Beneficial State Bank’s certification details, including scoring details and disclosure reports.
+B Corp banks often place a higher value on transparency than traditional banks, partly due to the robust reporting process required for B Corp certification.
+This not only reduces the risk of regulatory issues but also provides customers with more insight into what their money supports each year.
+On the B Lab website, you can see Beneficial State Bank’s certification details and disclosure reports.
 You can view these details for any B Corp by searching for them in the B Corp directory.

 A Global Movement of Like-Minded People

-Being a B Corp customer is more than just a transaction—it's a vote for a brighter future.
-Over the years, the global B Corp movement has been transforming the way the world does business.
-By becoming a member of the B Corp community, you join a collective effort to tackle society’s most pressing challenges, such as climate change and poverty, by redefining business practices.
+Being a B Corp customer is more than just a transaction—it's a vote for a better future.
+The global B Corp movement has been transforming the way the world does business.
+By becoming a B Corp client, you join a collective effort to tackle society’s most pressing challenges, such as climate change and poverty, by redefining business practices.
 When you support a B Corp bank, you are not only advocating for a more sustainable and equitable banking system but also contributing to a worldwide movement of consumers dedicated to making a positive impact.

 While B Corp banks offer significant benefits for those looking to make a positive impact on the planet and people, there are some factors to consider when deciding to switch banks.